 Three Identical Strangers is an empathic portrayal of the effects of separation trauma.
 But the story doesn’t finish on an encouraging note.
 Yes, Neubauer’s records, archived at Yale and closed by him until 2065, were opened up as a result of the film.
 But, they were so heavily redacted that Bobby got no answers.
 And, Eddy’s dead.

 I left the theater sad, shaken, and troubled.
-I was already angered at the Trump administration’s cruelty towards children at our borders (and parents needing our help).
+To add to it, I was already angered at the Trump administration’s cruelty towards children at our borders (and parents needing our help).
 I found it hard to stomach that same cruelty at the hands of fellow psychoanalysts; certainly equipped to know better.

 It shouldn’t have happened.